 HOUSING & MEALS

 You will live in a double room in an International Student Hostel.
 A few Ghanaian students will live there with you, which offers a great way for you to meet local students.
 Each floor has communal bathrooms, kitchen area, and a TV lounge.
 The ground floor includes a small cafeteria and convenience store, internet cafe and a laundromat.
 The is Wifi at the hostel for those with their own computers or an internet cafe for those without.

 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics- Ghana (USAC)

-Below you will find more information on program costs: USAC_Ghana Fall 2014.pdf
+Below you will find more information on program costs: Fall 2017 and Spring 2017

 Want to see more pictures?
 Click here!

 In addition to classes, you will have the opportunity to volunteer with community organizations.
 Past students have volunteered in orphanages, a school for autistic children, literacy organizations, hospitals, and more.
 If you complete the appropriate requirements, you may be able to fulfill part or all of your UW-Eau Claire service-learning requirement.

 Having a roommate from the host country was wonderful and involvement in extracurricular activities helped me experience new things. – Erin, Spring 2013

 Organized excursions are included with USAC benefits.
 Past trips have included 1) a guided tour of Accra, 2) a trip to Cape Coast Castle, once a major slave trading post and now a museum memorializing the horrors of the slave trade, Kakum National Park, where you can take a canopy tour through the tropical rainforest, and 3) a beach and shoreline excursion near the fishing town of Ada. .

 Students participating on a USAC program, will have additional USAC scholarships that they may be eligible for.
 To learn more, click here.